 Rafting in Colorado is our favorite can't-miss chance for fun.
-There are floats for every kind of friend or famly adventure.
+There are floats for every kind of friend or family adventure.
 Raft the Royal Gorge and experience class-V rapids as the Arkansas River carries you under the Royal Gorge Bridge.
-Head a little further west to Salida and catch their annual Fibark Festival and see what all of the fuss is about.
+Head a little further west to Salida to catch their annual Fibark Festival and see what the fuss is about.
 Raft through Brown's Canyon National monument, or head north with the kiddos to raft the Colorado River with smaller rapids, but plenty of fun.
 Local's Tip: water is highest in the spring and early summer as the snow melts off the mountains to fill our Rivers.
-Book then for an adrenaline-filled adventure, or wait until later in the summer to take the kids on a float.
+Book early for an adrenaline-filled adventure, or wait until later in the summer to take the kids on a mellow float.

 Colorado boasts 26 scenic byways, with views to take your breath away if the altitude doesn't get you first.
 Pound out the miles as you tackle Independence pass between Leadville and Aspen, or watch for wildlife as you pedal over Trail Ride Road in Rocky Mountain Nation Park.
 If you prefer dirt under your tires, visit one of the many lift-accessed bike parks, like Keystone Resort or Crested Butte Mountain resorts.
 There are also thousands of miles of singletrack around the state.
-Wait for the snow to melt and experience high alpine rides in Summit County, Colorado during July and August and into September.
+Wait for the snow to melt and experience high alpine rides in Summit County, this Colorado summer during July, August, and September.
 Local's tip: Stick to the road after its rained.
 Our dirt dries fast, but if you ride when it's wet, your knobby tires will do significant manage.

-Colorado's “wild west” roots live on with many ranches offering horseback rides for the whole family.
-Saddle up and head into the plains or over the trails to quiet, but expansive vistas.
-If you brought your own horses, there are many trails outside of Denver that are horse-friendly.
-Durango also has an active equestrian culture with lots of trails and ride opportunities!
+Colorado's “wild west” roots live on, with many ranches offering horseback rides for the whole family.
+Saddle up, head into the plains, or over the trails to expansive vistas.
+If you bring your own horses, many trails outside of Denver are horse-friendly.
+Durango has an active equestrian culture with many trails and ride opportunities!

 There are over 250 golf courses in Colorado, with many that are playable year-round!
 The thin air in Colorado lets your ball fly further than at sea-level, so don't let a 144 slope make you nervous.
 Colorado Spring's Castle Pine's Golf Club has hosted PGA golf tours on its Jack Nicklaus-designed course and is always rated one of the best courses in the country.
 Cañon City and Pueblo are in the “banana belt” of Colorado and have courses open all year.
 Local's tip: Many courses offer reduced greens fees for last-minute tee times, so don't stress if you want to play a late 9-hole after lunch.